 We won't make you jump through hoops to use BART GTFS.
 Just follow our short and simple Developer License Agreement and give our customers good information.

-- Keep your work up to date
+Keep your work up to date

-- Don't use the BART logo
+Don't use the official BART logo or system map

 Only we get to use official BART trademarks and copyrighted works to let customers know they're getting info directly from BART versus one of the tons of other places that use BART open data.
 (If you need a BART system map for your project, check out our editable App Map with a CC-By license).

-- Don't forget about us
+Don't forget about us!

-Give us a shout out or a link back, then submit your app to the App Center.
+Give us a shout out or a link back and let us know about the cool stuff you're doing.